harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 # Editing the web app

-This is just a template of an web app but we can also build and deploy any app in this EC2 instance.
+This is just a template of a web app, but we can also build and deploy any functional application on this EC2 instance.

 <img width="495" alt="Screenshot 2025-05-27 at 7 50 56 PM" src="https://github.com/user-attachments/assets/937d2dd6-8abe-46b4-818b-d4e3593d7f65" />

 Index.jsp is similar to HTML but it can also have Java code which can be used to show dynamic web content instead of a static one.
-I edited index.jsp by updating the HTML code using the VS code IDE in my EC2 instance.
+Edited the index.jsp file by updating the HTML code using the VS Code IDE on my EC2 instance.

 # Using Terminal to edit the web app